AaltoAsia/O-MI/JavaAgentDeveloperGuide.md

 ```

 Let's go back to updating O-DF structure's values and implement `updateOdf`.
-We take all InfoItems and their values, then generate new values and store them
+First, we take all InfoItems and their values, then generate new values and store them
 as Path and value pairs, then replace old values with new values.

-Two important things here.
-First thing is that all classes starting with "Odf" are immutable so for
+There are two important things here.
+First thing is that all classes starting with "Odf" are immutable, so for
 better performance we want to do as much changes at once with single copying of O-DF structure.

-Second thing is that scala.collection.JavaConversions contains useful converters between
+Second thing is that `scala.collection.JavaConversions` contains useful converters between
-Scala and Java, and that types.JavaHelpers has also some helper methods.
+Scala and Java, and that `types.JavaHelpers` has also some helper methods.
+(We probably have more helper functions in the future.)

-New values generated will differ less than 5% from old value with probability of 68%.
+The placeholder update logic for values is: New values generated will differ less than 5% from old value with probability of 68%.
+You should have methods for getting values from your devices here.

 ```Java
   /**